0xPolygonMiden/miden-node/docs/external/src/full-node/bootstrap.md

 A full node must perform one-time initialization by bootstrapping its local chain state to the target network's genesis block.

-The genesis source must contain both the block and its full protocol configuration in the same `genesis.dat` artifact.
-Bootstrap verifies the configuration commitment and stores the configuration with the genesis state.
-Obtain the complete artifact from the network operator.
-Block-only files and databases without the configuration require a fresh bootstrap into an empty data directory.

 <Tabs groupId="full-node-runtime" defaultValue="native">
   <TabItem value="native" label="Native binary">